One Love Manchester: Attendance and ratings

 The 50,000-capacity venue sold out within 20 minutes.
 Approximately 14,000 people who attended the original Ariana Grande concert were eligible for free tickets for the One Love Manchester concert.
 However, approximately 10,000 additional applications, from people ineligible for free tickets, caused delays in ticket processing.

 The concert averaged 10.9 million viewers on BBC One, peaking at 14.5 million viewers.
-22.6 million people watched at least three minutes of the programme on BBC One, making it the UK's most-watched television event of 2017.
+22.6 million people watched at least three minutes of the program on BBC One, making it the UK's most-watched television event of 2017.
 The concert reached an audience share of 49.3 percent in overall viewers, 69 percent of adults 16–24 and 61 percent in the demographic of 25–34 year-olds.
 Consolidated 7-day figures put the average UK viewership at 11.63 million.
-BBC iPlayer registered more than one million live-stream requests, making One Love Manchester the biggest non-sports programme in iPlayer’s history, surpassing the 2012 Summer Olympics opening ceremony.
+BBC iPlayer registered more than one million live-stream requests, making One Love Manchester the biggest non-sports programme in iPlayer's history, surpassing the 2012 Summer Olympics opening ceremony.